MEET THE TEAM

 emily@hiddeniceland.is

-From a small village in the south of England, Emily went in search of mountains at the age of 18 and has never looked back.
+From a small village in the south of England, Emily went searching for mountains at the age of 18 and has never looked back.
 From Norway to the Alps to the Himalayas, she has climbed and kayaked all over the world.
-However, back in 2016 Iceland caught her heart and she has lived here ever since.
-With her Icelandic partner, she has explored all the corners of the island from the coast to the highest mountains.
+However, back in 2016, Iceland caught her heart, and she has lived here ever since.
+With her Icelandic partner, she has explored all the corners of the island, from the coast to the highest mountains.
 Passionate about the environment, Emily loves to share her enthusiasm for sustainable travel, supporting local communities and acting as a steward to ensure future generations get to enjoy Iceland’s incredible landscapes.

 joe@hiddeniceland.is